 This seismic, deep Earth PhD project would suit candidates with an interest in the fundamental way in which the Earth behaves, and a passion for interrogating datasets by both using existing computational seismic techniques and possibly developing new ones.
 You will need to be able to collate seismic data, process it using available tools, develop new tools where appropriate, and model your data using existing modelling workflows.
 Candidates will usually be armed with undergraduate training in areas such as geophysics, physics, geology, applied mathematics and similar branches of quantitative science.
 Programming experience is advantageous but not essential.

 You will be a key member of a team of researchers across the School of Earth and Environment tackling fundamental problems in the study of the solid Earth.
-You will be part of Seismology, Tectonics and Deep Earth research groups in the Institutes of Geophysics and Tectonics, and Applied Geosciences, interacting daily with not only your supervisors, but other senior colleagues, postdoctoral researchers and fellow PhD students.
-You will also work with Dr Walker at the University of Oxford and travel there for project meetings when necessary.
+You will be part of the Seismology, Tectonics and Deep Earth research groups in the Institutes of Geophysics and Tectonics, and Applied Geosciences, interacting daily with not only your supervisors, but other senior colleagues, postdoctoral researchers and fellow PhD students.
+You will also work with Dr Walker at the University of Oxford and travel there for project meetings to work with Dr Walker.
 In this project, you will be trained in many transferable scientific skills, including analysis of large datasets, high-performance computer modelling, probabilistic inversion of data, and the dynamic communication of your ideas.
 Study for a PhD in the Seismic and Deep Earth groups involves international travel to conferences and the possibility of seismic fieldwork.
 As a member of the Panorama Doctoral Training Programme, you will received tailored training alongside a cohort of other postgraduate researchers.

 References and further reading

 - Connolly, J.A.D., 2009.
 The geodynamic equation of state: What and how.
 Geochemistry, Geophysics, Geosystems. https://doi.org/10.1029/2009GC002540